How to Get a License Reinstated After a DUI

 Schedule a DMV appointment: After collecting all of your documents, you can schedule an appointment with the DMV to have your license reinstated.
 You may need to take a new driving test and will have to pay DMV fees, but you will likely be able to have your license reinstated at this point.

 If you have been charged with a DUI in San Diego or North County, you should speak to an attorney as soon as possible.
-At jD LAW, our San Diego DUI lawyer specializes in defending clients against DUI convictions and can represent you in both a criminal court and DMV hearing.
+At jD LAW, our San Diego DUI defense lawyer specializes in defending clients against DUI convictions and can represent you in both a criminal court and DMV hearing.
 We may be able to help you avoid the entire complex process of getting your license reinstated altogether.
 To speak to an attorney today, call our office at (760) 630-2000.

 Don’t Waste Any Time!